Happy Columbus Day Weekend!

 *Breakout Box: Our Global Read Aloud work took us on a VERY exciting adventure this week!
 Breakout Boxes are designed to teach critical thinking, teamwork, and problem solving.
 The puzzle we were challenged to solve involved our GRA Author: Mem Fox!
 Students had to work together to solve a series of puzzles in order to unlock a series of locks to uncover what was hidden in the mysterious box The catch?
 They only had 45 minutes!
 Would they be successful?
 We truly didn't know!!
 I was extremely impressed with the perseverance and determination displayed by the Owl Class!
 It was truly magical watching them problem solve and celebrate as they reached success!!
 We look forward to trying additional Breakout Boxes in the future!

 *Word Study: We've completed our first unit in Words Their Way!
 Units run in two-week cycles.
 On the first day of the cycle, the sort is introduced.
 Students explore and analyze the words to discover patterns and consistencies and to establish rules.
 The first week of the unit is done completely in class to build independence.
 The second week of our cycle is when you see the word sort coming home.
 Practice will now happen in both the classroom and at home.
 A huge thank you for all of your help with this practice---the students felt confident during their first "spelling review"!
 On these reviews, students will be given five words chosen randomly from their sort list, as well as three "challenge" words.
 These "challenge" words, are not from their sort, but do follow the same pattern.
 The purpose for Friday's review is to determine if students have mastered the spelling pattern and are ready for a new pattern, or if they need some more practice with the current pattern.
-I will share their spelling review booklets with you at parent conferences
+I will share their spelling review booklets with you at parent conferences.

 In addition to the activities associated with our word sorts, our word study time is also spent on grammar concepts.
 While introducing the parts of speech, students had a great time creating jack-o-lanterns representing different adjectives!!
 Take a look at their clever creations!